 In case you hadn't noticed, there's a vinyl revival happening.
 It seems that every music fan worth their salt has something resembling a vinyl collection these days, and as such, the market for turntables has exploded.
 It's hard to know which turntable is for you, and if you're actually getting value for money, but don't worry because Louder is here to help.

-With Christmas coming up fast, everyone is on the lookout for a bargain, and here we have found the best turntable deals from around the web.
+We've found the best turntable deals from around the web right now.
 Thank us later.

 - Everything you need to know about buying a turntable